bezsahara/TelegramKitty/README.md

 }
 ```

-The custom client SPI receives absolute Telegram method URLs, so your implementation only needs to send requests and return raw responses.
+The `CustomClient` SPI receives absolute Telegram method URLs, so implementations only need to send requests and return raw responses.

 ## Update Processing